minprog/platforms/django/lectures/sql/index.md

     In [4]: Flight.objects.all()
     Out[4]: <QuerySet [<Flight: Flight object (1)>]>

 When we query our database, we see that we get just one flight called `Flight object (1)`.
-This isn’t a very informative name, but we can fix that.
-Inside `models.py`, we’ll define a `__str__` function that provides instructions for how to turn a Flight object into a string:
+This isn't a very informative name, but we can fix that.
+Inside `models.py`, we'll define a `__str__` function that provides instructions for how to turn a Flight object into a string:

     class Flight(models.Model):
         origin = models.CharField(max_length=64)